SFU-Lee-Lab/Lee_Lab_Webpage/_README.md

 A few other notes:
 - A newline can be forced in markdown by putting two spaces at the end of a line.
-- Text can be styled using markdown or HTML.
-For example, bold text could be displayed by doing `**text**` or `<b>text</b>`.
-Although using HTML seems out of place in a markdown file, it works.
-In fact, styling text with HTML can look better.

 ---